kaiwenx99/LinuxAssign1/README.md

 - `-f ~/.ssh/assign1`: Save the key pair as `assign1` in `~/.ssh/`.
 - `-C "your email address"`: Add a comment (usually your email or identifier), replace this placeholder with your own email.

-The command above creates a key pair in your `.ssh` directory:
+This command creates 2 files or say an **SSH key pair** in your `.ssh` directory:

 - Private key: `assign1`.
 - Public key: `assign1.pub`.

 > The reason why we created this SSH key pair:
 >
-> - Secure Access: Allowing safe connection to the droplet.
+> - Secure Access: Allowing safe connection to your DigitalOcean droplet without password.
-> - Automation: Allowing `doctl` and `cloud-init` to automate tasks without passwords.
+> - Automation: Allowing `doctl` and `cloud-init` to automate tasks without password.
-> - DigitalOcean Requirements: SSH keys are recommended for secure droplet creation.
+> - DigitalOcean Requirements: SSH keys are recommended for secure droplet management.

-## Step 2: Add SSH key pair to your DigitalOcean account
+## Step 2: Add SSH key to your DigitalOcean account

 In your DigitalOcean account, go to **Control Panel**.
 In Control Panel, click **Settings** at the bottom of the left sidebar.